jsmoriss/jsm-show-user-meta/readme.txt

 == Upgrade Notice ==

-= 2.0.0-b.1 =
+= 2.0.0-rc.1 =

-(TBD) Complete rewrite of the plugin - all class, method, and filter names have changed.
+(2021/11/26) Complete rewrite of the plugin - all class, method, and filter names have changed.

 = 1.3.0 =